 Is it just a cool trend?
 It looks good on your head?
-Or it comes from a need to quiet down your stage environment and adjust sound exactly how you prefer.
+Why do drummers wear headphones?
+It comes from a need to quiet down your stage environment and adjust sound exactly how you prefer.
 Headphones tend to kill a lot of background noise that comes from vocals, guitars, or a stage echo.

 Not wearing a pair of headphones or in-ear monitors may cause that while on stage, you don’t hear your bass drum or toms loud enough.
 In the past musicians used on-stage speakers as monitors.